 - Carry out selected spectroscopic measurements on complex biological samples

-- Interpret selected spectroscopic data from biological samples
+- Interpret selected spectroscopic data from biological samples and process streams

-- Evaluate spectroscopic data quantitatively with basic chemometrics (PCA and PLS)
+- Evaluate spectroscopic data quantitatively with basic chemometrics (PCA and PLS).

 See Absalon for a list of course literature.